cdaringe/counsel/packages/counsel/README.md

 are you familiar with a reference repo? a boilerplate repo? a template repo?  if you are, you know they grow stale.  counsel eliminates the need for these sorts of projects.  instead, counsel allows your team or company to roll personalized tooling that is shared across every package as a development dependency.  it automatically applies your opinions, your formats, your templates, your test scripts, your lint configurations, your "whatevers" per your own desire, with very little effort.

 **counsel is a tiny framework for applying rules, standards, and opinions into packages.**

-counsel should _rarely_ be installed directly into general projects.  instead, use it to make a shared tool.  place all the rules you want into the tool and release it as a standalone package.

 ## docs